Top Vertical Farming Companies in 2026

 Gotham Greens

-Gotham Greens operates high-capacity urban controlled environment farms that combine vertical growing systems with advanced greenhouse technology.
+Gotham Greens operates high-capacity urban farms that combine greenhouse-based systems with vertical growing technologies.
 Its facilities use hydroponics, climate automation, and environmental monitoring to produce leafy greens year-round with reduced water and land use.
+With a vertically integrated model spanning production, packaging, and distribution, it scales efficiently across major cities.
+This hybrid approach highlights how controlled environment agriculture can support consistent, large-scale urban food supply.

 - Founder(s): Viraj Puri and Eric Haley